numpy/numpy/doc/source/user/c-info.reduction-loop-tutorial.rst

 output, rather than a single array, so it is usually unpacked as ``lo, hi = minimummaximum.reduce(a)``.
 The ``initial`` argument of a multi-output ``reduce`` accepts either a single scalar, which seeds every output, or a tuple with one value per output.
+The entries of such a tuple cannot be ``None``; a plain ``initial=None`` still unsets the initial value for the whole reduction.

 Limitations
 ===========